likvidera/Documentation/CTF/mirc2077/README.md

 The ROP-chain is very simple.
 It will `mmap` an RWX page, `memcpy` the embedded shellcode there and jump to it while passing on a `shellcode_ctx` containing some addresses for the final payload.

 ## Sandbox constraints
-To understand the sandbox-restrictions you can dump the seccomp rules with https://github.com/david942j/seccomp-tools
+The sandbox-restrictions can be dumped with https://github.com/david942j/seccomp-tools
 ```c
  line  CODE  JT   JF      K
 =================================